Commentaries in Tamil literary tradition: Background

 Tamil is one of the most ancient and classical languages with a rich literary tradition in the world.
 Along with Sanskrit, it remains one of the languages of the Indian subcontinent that are richest in literature.
 Ancient India is known for its unique oral tradition wherein knowledge was chiefly passed on as word of mouth from parents to their children and from preceptors to their students from one generation to the next.
 The gradual buildup of this oral transfer of ideas through several generations resulted in an extensive corpus of knowledge, which eventually had to be written down on manuscripts.
 This process generated a vast scholarship in every domain of life in the Indian subcontinent, and both Sanskrit and Tamil, along with other languages, saw an exponential growth in their literature over the millennia.
-Commentaries to Sanskrit texts, known as Bhashya, started appearing during the first millennia BCE.
+Commentaries to Sanskrit texts, known as Bhashya, were the first to appear around the first millennia BCE, followed by many Tamil works, which started peaking towards the end of the first millennia CE.
 Unlike Western tradition, where only critics abound, Indian literature is rife with commentators who both analyze the works and write exegesis on them.
 Tamil literary tradition is no exception to this pan-Indian phenomenon, with commentary writing having developed as a distinct domain in the scholarly world over the millennia.
 V. Suba Manikkanar cites the ancientness of the language as a reason for such development.

 The developing, patronizing, and guarding of the Tamil literature and the language was taken care of by different members of the society in different periods.
 In the Sangam period, the rulers of the Tamil land took the responsibility.
 During Pallava's reign in the Bhakti era, the Alwars and Nayanmars were responsible in developing the language.
 In the later Chola period, the responsibility shifted to the literary commentators who wrote exegesis on several ancient and contemporary works.
 During the period of the Nayakar's regin, minor dynastic kings and aristocratic chieftains furthered the Tamil language and literature.
 During the colonial era under the British rule, missionaries of both Indian and foreign religions and the Tamil groups established by the opulent section of the society contributed to the growth of the language.
 Post-Independence, the language continues to grow by various political parties and enthusiasts among the public.
 The commentators of the medieval era are considered instrumental in preserving the ancient works for the posterity.
 This is widely acknowledged by scholars, including U. V. Swaminatha Iyer, Pandithamani M. Kathiresan Chettiyar, S. Venkatarama Chettiyar, and M. Arunachalam, among others.